erentomurcuk/itu-devops-h/terraform/README.md

 * Add a secret called `token` in settings with the Digital Ocean API token.

+* Add a secret called `root_password` with the root password to the production servers.

 * Change the configuration file path to `minitwit/.drone.yml`.

 * Change project visibility to "internal".